clinical-meteor/cookbook/cookbook/filestructure.md

 **Note:** The *lib* directory is loaded before other directories in your Meteor project.
 This means that you can control load order within your application by placing files within a *lib* directory inside any other project directory.

+## main
+The *main* directory is loaded after other directories in your project.
+This means you can control load order within your application by placing files within a *main* directory (inside any project directory).

 ## packages
 The *packages* directory is where you will keep custom package installations, including packages you may be developing.
 I.e. this directory will contain Meteor packages that are not auto-installed by the `meteor add <package-name>` command.